SuniAnalytics/Election_Analysis/README.md

 ### Enhacencements to script

-		Script should be generalized be able to process above dataset changes and also make it dynamic to aggreate results at multiple levels
+		- Script should be generalized be able to process above dataset changes and also make it dynamic to aggreate results at multiple levels
+		- Currently script is fixed to analyse results at a county level as shown below.
+There is scope to automate it by reading field names from the file

+	-- insert picture